 Understand the inevitability and opportunity of life challenges and how they can be approached, surpassed and transformed.

 Embody an awareness and acceptance of the unique gifts in each other.

 Build great memories on the landscape and with each other.

-Camping: $1900.00 Per individual, includes transport (to and from Campbell River), meals, tents and sites, technical equipment, outdoor guiding, and group facilitation.
+$1500.00 Per pair, includes transport (to and from Campbell River), meals, tents and sites, technical equipment, outdoor guiding, and group facilitation.

-The experience takes place at Discovery Island Lodge on Quadra Island a short ferry ride and drive from Campbell River, B.C.
-In this beautiful and comfortable lodge we will have communal meals before and after our days outside.
-The positioning of the lodge allows us to participate in gentle mountain adventures (hiking and easy rock climbing), and paddling sea kayaks on the Salish Sea.
+The experience takes place at on Quadra Island a short drive and ferry ride from Campbell River, B.C.
+The camping option is at a beautiful campground on We Wai Kai Nation territory.
+The lodge based option is at Discovery Lodge.
+We will have communal meals before and after our days outside.
+The positioning of the accommodation allows us to participate in gentle mountain adventures (hiking and easy rock climbing), and paddling sea kayaks on the Salish Sea.
 The multiple environments support the programs aim of having fun adventures that allow us to make memories and develop new perspectives.